|Rambutan and Chiku Fruit Tree.|

 I enjoyed playing with the leaves too, rolling them up into "cigar" and "smoking" them just like my uncle with his cheroots.

-There were a few guava trees close to a "longkang" (small stream) that runs through the boundaries of my grandmother farm.
-Like any mischevious kids, I love to clamber up a particularly short and strong guava tree that has branches stretching over the stream and dive into the stream especially after a heavy thunderstorm when the stream is deepened with overflowing stormwater.
+There were a few guava trees close to a "longkang" (small stream) that runs through the boundaries of my grandmother's farm.
+Like any mischievous kids, I love to clamber up a particularly short and strong guava tree that has branches stretching over the stream and dive into the stream especially after a heavy thunderstorm when the stream is deepened with overflowing storm-water.
 That was how I acquired my secret diving skill and my elders never knew.

-The guava trees also fruited regularly when small guava turn pink when ripe and become pungent and delicious.
+The guava trees also fruited regularly when small guava turns pink when ripe and become pungent and delicious.

 I remember making a catapult out of "Y" shape branch of the guava tree and used it to shoot birds on the farm.
 My grandfather made walking sticks or "tongkat" out of the strong and hard-wood too.